Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - (i) This paper is for students taking the Physical Education, Activity and Health; Exercise and Sport Science; or Sports Development and Management major subjects. (ii) May not be used to progress to the Anatomy major or minor subject for BSc. (iii) May not be taken concurrently with or after having passed any 200-level ANAT paper.

-Non-Physical Education students interested in ANAT 101 should contact the Department of Anatomy prior to selecting this paper in eVision.
+Students interested in ANAT 101 who are not enrolling under a Sport and Exercise Science programme should contact the Department of Anatomy prior to selecting this paper in eVision.

 Ms Rachel Lissaman

 Department of Anatomy